hanabi/hanabi.github.io/docs/level-23.md

 - Remember that a move is only *unnecessary* if it does not have any side benefits.
 Specifically:
   - A move is **not** *unnecessary* if it "picked up" an extra useful card (e.g. *Unknown Trash Discharges* commonly do this).
   - A move is **not** *unnecessary* if it also fixed an impending misplay or a violation of *Good Touch Principle*.
-  - A move is **not** *unnecessary* if it also added more positive information to other previously-clued cards in the hand.
+  - A move is **not** *unnecessary* if it also added more positive information to other previously-clued cards in the hand of the person who received the clue.

 <br />